wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    While in command mode, cursor to a position in the document:

-   * press X to delete a character.
    * type `set number` to toggle numbering on the left edge.
    * type `set invnumber` to toggle inverse numbering backwards.

+   * type G to go to beginning of file.
+   * type shift+G to go to end of file.
+   * type 5GG to go to line (the command won't appear)

+   * press X to delete a character.

    * type i to enter insert mode at the cursor.
    * type I to enter insert mode at the front of the line.